Environment

 Greenhouse Gas Emissions

 The use of renewable energy is an important part of our GHG emissions reduction strategy.
-Over the past few years, we have improved the monitoring of renewables in our energy consumption in order to better understand the opportunities we have to increase our sustainable energy use.
-The renewable electricity portion of our total energy purchased has increased over the past few years and we plan to further improve this percentage over time.
-Along with the continued monitoring of renewables in our purchased electricity, we also plan to increase our on-site production of energy fueled by renewables.
+Over the past few years, the renewable electricity portion of our total energy purchased has increased.
+We plan to further expand our use of renewable energy in our facilities as we work toward our goal of increasing our use of renewable energy to 50% by 2030.

 + Read about how we are taking action